The appearance of fogging depends on several factors, the difference in temperature between the body and the water, humidity levels, etc.

-We provide an anti-fog marker that reactivates an ageing anti-fog treatment and makes your goggles last longer.
+We provide an anti-fog marker that reactivates an ageing anti-fog treatment and makes your mask lasts longer.

 CHOICE OF SIZE

-Swim mask watertightness depends on the silicone skirts correctly fitting the shape of your face.
+The swimming pool mask’s watertightness depends on the silicone seals correctly fitting the shape of your face.

 Before purchase, we advise you to do the "suction" test without the strap.

-If the goggles stay on the face by themselves via slight suction, the product will be watertight during your swim.
+If the mask stays on the face by itself via slight suction, the product will be watertight during your swim.
 This also enables you to spot any areas of discomfort or annoyance when the model is on the face.

 HOW TO ADJUST YOUR MASK

-A swimming mask that fits the shape of your face does not need to be excessively tight.
+This swimming mask moulds to the shape of your face without needing to be excessively tight.